Installation

 Sherpa can take advantage of the following Python packages if installed:

 • matplotlib: for visualisation of one-dimensional data or models, one- or two- dimensional error analysis, and the results of Monte-Carlo Markov Chain runs.
-There are no known incompatabilities with matplotlib, but there has only been limited testing.
+There are no known incompatibilities with matplotlib, but there has only been limited testing.
 Please report any problems you find.

 The Sherpa build can be configured to create the sherpa.astro.xspec module, which provides the models and utility functions from XSPEC.